We've switched servers and will be updating the old code over the next couple months, meaning that several things might break. Please report issues

 Ifi: In other news, do you know the fire companies don't rescue cats from trees anymore?

 Adam: I used to have a turtle.
 I could never get the fireman to come get him out of the tree either.
 Comedic Sociopathy: Ifi, whose actions include, but are not limited to, setting Adam on fire.
 The Complainer Is Always Wrong: The duo's opinion about Marco in the review of The Invasion.
-Cool Car: Elfangor's Mustang is touted as a Crowning Moment Of Awesome for the Andalite Chronicles and the series as a whole.
+Composite Character: Inverted; the Chapman from The Andalite Chronicles is so different from the one in the main series that they conclude they must be different people (though perhaps related).
+Cool Car: Elfangor's Mustang is touted as a Crowning Moment of Awesome for the Andalite Chronicles and the series as a whole.
 Crazy Cat Lady: Visser Three, according to Alternate Character Interpretation.
 Also Ifi, to an extent.
 Crystal Dragon Jesus: The overtly mystical whale that Cassie can apparently communicate with has been dubbed "Jesus Whale."
 This later extends into the idea that all whales are Jesuses, with dolphins as their disciples.
+Deadpan Snarker: Oh so very much.
 Death World: Australia is described as such.
 The Taxxon Homeworld too, but mostly Australia.
 Dissimile: Adam thinks this is a perfectly good simile:

 Ifi: Hilarity ensues